FIWARE/ops.Fuel-main-dev/README.md

 ### Features available
 The version 2.0 of OPS-Deploy is based on the stable branch of Fuel by Mirantis version 5.1 [6].
 It installs the Icehouse 2014.1.3 release of OpenStack on Ubuntu 12.04.4.
-The main features included are:
-- The minimum number of controllers for highly available architecture has been eliminated.
-- A number of improvements for the HA have been done (they affect Corosync, Galera, Neutron).
-- The UI Fuel is now protected by access control.

-Furthermore, the following FIWARE monitoring modules are installed:
+The following FIWARE monitoring modules are installed:
 - Nagios 3.5.1
 - Context Broker 0.13
 - NGSI Adapter 1.1.1